Mathematics (MATH)

 Typically Offered: Alternate Years

-A continuation of Mathematics 351 exploring advanced topics and applications in modern algebra.
+A continuation of Mathematics 351 exploring advanced topics, including the study of rings and fields, and applications in modern algebra.

 Prerequisite: MATH 351